Bourbon Restoration in France: 1824–1830: Conservative turn

 The accession to the throne of Charles X, the leader of the ultra-royalist faction, coincided with the ultras' control of power in the Chamber of Deputies; thus, the ministry of the comte de Villèle was able to continue.
 The restraint Louis had exercised on the ultra-royalists was removed.

-As the country underwent a Christian revival in the post-Revolutionary years, the ultras worked to raise the status of the Roman Catholic Church once more.
+As the country underwent a Christian revival in the post-revolutionary years, the ultras worked to raise the status of the Roman Catholic Church once more.
 The Church and State Concordat of 11 June 1817 was set to replace the Concordat of 1801, but, despite being signed, it was never validated.
 The Villèle government, under pressure from the Chevaliers de la Foi including many deputies, voted in the Anti-Sacrilege Act in January 1825, which punished by death the theft of consecrated hosts.
 The law was unenforceable and only enacted for symbolic purposes, though the act's passing caused a considerable uproar, particularly among the Doctrinaires.
 Much more controversial was the introduction of the Jesuits, who set up a network of colleges for elite youth outside the official university system.
 The Jesuits were noted for their loyalty to the Pope and gave much less support to Gallican traditions.
 Inside and outside the Church they had enemies, and the king ended their institutional role in 1828.

 New legislation paid an indemnity to royalists whose lands had been confiscated during the Revolution.
 Although this law had been engineered by Louis, Charles was influential in seeing that it was passed.
 A bill to finance this compensation, by converting government debt (the rente) from 5% to 3% bonds, which would save the state 30 million francs a year in interest payments, was also put before the chambers.
 Villèle's government argued that rentiers had seen their returns grow disproportionately to their original investment, and that the redistribution was just.
 The final law allocated state funds of 988 million francs for compensation (le milliard des émigrés), financed by government bonds at a value of 600 million francs at 3% interest.
 Around 18 million francs were paid per year.
 Unexpected beneficiaries of the law were some one million owners of biens nationaux, the old confiscated lands, whose property rights were now confirmed by the new law, leading to a sharp rise in its value.

+On 29 May 1825 the Coronation of Charles X took place at Reims Cathedral, the traditional site of French coronations.

 In 1826, Villèle introduced a bill reestablishing the law of primogeniture, at least for owners of large estates, unless they chose otherwise.
 The liberals and the press rebelled, as did some dissident ultras, such as Chateaubriand.
 Their vociferous criticism prompted the government to introduce a bill to restrict the press in December, having largely withdrawn censorship in 1824.
 This only inflamed the opposition even more, and the bill was withdrawn.